jonhilgart22/Galvanize-NLP/README.md

 [Pair programming](https://en.wikipedia.org/wiki/Pair_programming).
 "Pairing" is where two programmers are working on the same code at the same time.
 It is a great way to improve as programmer and solve problems.
 One acts as the "driver", the other as the "navigator".
 The driver types and the navigator helps.
 For example, the navigator might name variables or look up documentation.
 Pairs will change every class.

 Project Presentations.
 Presentation are one way to demonstrate your learning, but more importantly it is practice for organizing and communicating your work and ideas.
-The presentations will function similar to code reviews in-front of your peers and instructors, functioning like Senior Developers.
+The presentations will function similar to code reviews in-front of your peers and instructors, who will function like Senior Developers.
 The purpose of students presenting work is two-fold:

 1. All students will learn from all exercises, whether or not they had time to complete them in class.
 2. Students will get to see alternative approaches to the exercises they did complete.